jesusvillalta/jesusvillalta/README.md

 - 👋 Hi, I’m @jesusvillalta
-- 👀 I’m interested in front-end, back-end, UI/UX
+- 👀 I’m interested in front-end, back-end, UI/UX, blockchain... and many other things :)
-- 🌱 I’m currently learning html5 , CSS3, JavaScript, PHP, MySQL, node.js, UI/UX, blockchain.
+- 🌱 I’m currently learning html5 , CSS3, JavaScript, PHP, MySQL, node.js, UI/UX.
 - 💞️ I’m looking to collaborate on everything that helps me to improve my programming skills.
 - 📫 How to reach me ...